Background Readings

 Bertalanffy, L. von (1969).
 General systems (Rev. ed.).
 New York, NY: George Braziller.

 Bion, W.R.
-(1959).
-Experiences in groups.
+(1961).
+Experiences in groups and other papers.
 London, UK: Tavistock.

 Cartwright, D., & Zander, A. (1960).
-Group dynamics research and theory.
+Group dynamics: Research and theory.
 2nd ed.
 New York, NY: Elmsford, Row, Peterson.

 Coleman, A.D., & Bexton, W.H.
 (Eds.)
 (1975).
 The group relations reader: Volume I. Washington, D.C.: A. K. Rice Institute.